Len Cariou: 1959–1979

-Television

 From 1985 to 1992, Cariou appeared in multiple episodes of the popular television mystery series Murder, She Wrote with his friend and former Sweeney Todd co-star Angela Lansbury.
 Cariou portrayed the recurring character of Michael Hagarty, characterized as an Irish international man of mystery who worked as a secret agent for British MI-6.
 He would get Jessica Fletcher (Angela Lansbury), the title character of the show, involved in mysteries involving international intrigue.

+Cariou also appeared on Broadway in Night Watch, Cold Storage, The Speed of Darkness, Neil Simon's The Dinner Party (with Henry Winkler and John Ritter) and Proof (with Anne Heche and Neil Patrick Harris).
+He directed Don't Call Back on Broadway as well.
+His off-Broadway appearances include Master Class, Papa (an Ernest Hemingway one-man show) and Mountain (Justice William O. Douglas).
+He appeared as Cap'n Andy in the Broadway national tour of Show Boat opposite Cloris Leachman.

+Cariou narrated Major League Baseball's World Series films from 1992 to 1997.
+In addition, he was the narrator of "An Amazin' Era", a video commemorating the 25th anniversary of the New York Mets franchise.
+He narrated both the original 1986 version and an update that was produced in 1989.
+He has recorded a number of books, including several by Michael Connelly, for audiotape release.
+He also narrated the 1989 Academy Award-winning documentary The Johnstown Flood.

 In 1993, Cariou was in the TV movie Miracle on Interstate 880.
 He played Buck Helm.
 He also guest-starred in an episode of North of 60 when he portrayed Sarah Birkett's estranged father.
 In 1995, Cariou became the first actor to portray Walt Disney in the Annette Funicello biography A Dream Is a Wish Your Heart Makes: The Annette Funicello Story, based on her book of the same name.
 In 1997, Cariou appeared in the Star Trek: Voyager episode "Coda".
 He appeared to Captain Kathryn Janeway as an alien disguised as Admiral Janeway, her deceased father.

+2000–present

+During the 2000s he acted in Thirteen Days (2000), About Schmidt (2002), Secret Window (2004) in which he starred alongside Johnny Depp, who would later go on to play Sweeney Todd in Sweeney Todd: The Demon Barber of Fleet Street, the Tim Burton-directed musical based on the Broadway show in which Cariou starred.
+He acted in Boynton Beach Club (2005), Flags of Our Fathers (2006), and played the father in the 2007 film 1408, and the nominal lead role in The Onion Movie, based on the satirical newspaper.
+In 2009, Cariou portrayed Franklin D. Roosevelt in the HBO movie Into the Storm, earning an Emmy nomination for Outstanding Supporting Actor in a Miniseries or a Movie.